-Instruction 27: FPT_RCV Trusted recovery
+Instruction 29: FPT_RCV.2 Trusted recovery (Back to TOC)

-The PPRB considers basic recovery a feature consistent with Medium Robustness.
-The PPRB suggests including the following text for a minimum of FPT_RCV.2-NIAP-0406 in all Medium Robustness PPs.
-For Medium Robustness, a selection of "no failures/service discontinuities" is acceptable.
+The PPRB considers basic recovery a feature consistent with medium robustness.
+The PPRB suggests including the following text for a minimum of FPT_RCV.2 in all medium robustness PPs.
+For medium robustness, a selection of "no failures/service discontinuities" is acceptable.
 However, the PP authors may wish to leave the selection open to accommodate vendors that do provide more robust recovery mechanisms.